jbruchanov/AndroidPDFViewer/README.md

 This project uses [MuPDF](http://mupdf.com) library for PDF stuff.

-I took few classes from in com.artifex.mupdf packages from some other project (can't find it now).
+I took few classes in com.artifex.mupdf packages from some other project (can't find it now).
 I also used a very nice android control [TouchImageView](https://github.com/MikeOrtiz/TouchImageView), I little updated it for usage inside ViewPager, so author(s) hopefully won't protest :).